 - I’m having a baa-d day in premium fleece.

-- I’m not trying to ram the point home, but it keeps charging back.
+- Not to ram the point home, but here we are.

 - I came prepared and still got fleeced by the schedule.